hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

 - For the main branch, deploy the production version of the service in a progressive way, allowing for rollbacks and automatically toggling a feature flag off if the SLOs for it failed.
 Entire deployments would automatically stop if errors were detected, leaving the service up but isolated for future debugging.
 - For any PRs, deploy an ephemeral version of the service based on labels set on the PR, allowing for any individual PR to iterate on multiple services as needed.
-- For "major PRs", due to compliance reasons, allow for embedding enough metadata into the PR that argocd could be utilized programatically along with some custom glue to collect together all the required information for creating a FedRAMP SCR.
+- For "major PRs", due to compliance reasons, allow for embedding enough metadata into the PR that argocd could be utilised programatically along with some custom glue to collect together all the required information for creating a FedRAMP SCR.
 This would work automatically, and only if the appropriate compliance flags were set, so that developers and security could work together effectively.
 - Feature flags could override various aspects of the deployment.

 Eventually, [vCluster](https://www.vcluster.com/) would've been introduced for a very fun reason: it makes the ephemeral environment concept much more robust, and also does something very interesting: it provides a vanilla Kubernetes API inside of another Kubernetes cluster.